-As the IRCM’s President and Scientific Director, he provides leadership for 35 principal investigators with research and/or clinical expertise in the fields of cancer, cardiovascular and respiratory disease, neurobiology, immunology, medicinal chemistry and ethics.
+As the IRCM’s President and Scientific Director, he provided leadership for 35 principal investigators with research and/or clinical expertise in the fields of cancer, cardiovascular and respiratory disease, neurobiology, immunology, medicinal chemistry and ethics.
 He is responsible for strategic planning; researcher recruitment (14 new researchers were recruited since 2007); the institute’s funding; university, hospital and government relations; Master’s, doctorate and post-doctorate training; public communications and education; operations of the IRCM clinic; and overseeing the budget of one of Canada’s leading biomedical research institutions.
 Under his management, the IRCM vastly expanded its technical core facilities services (genomics, proteomics, and bioinformatics) and created a graduate program focused on translational research in order to bridge the gap between basic laboratory research and the needs of the clinical practice, thus accelerating the shift towards personalized medicine.
-These initiatives centered around the desire to “provide passionate researchers with the ideal conditions to experiment with their boldest ideas, test their theories and pave their own way for the benefit of us all.”
+These initiatives centred around the desire to “provide passionate researchers with the ideal conditions to experiment with their boldest ideas, test their theories and pave their own way for the benefit of us all.”

 Tarik Möröy obtained his PhD in biochemistry in 1987 from the Ludwig-Maximilians University in Munich (Germany), after conducting his doctoral experimental research at the Institut Pasteur in Paris from 1984 to 1987.
 From 1988 to 1991, he was a postdoctoral fellow at Columbia University in New York.
 Upon his return in Germany, he became an assistant professor at the Institut für Molekularbiologie und Tumorforschung of Philipps University in Marburg, where he also obtained his accreditation to supervise academic teaching and research.
 In 1995, he was promoted to associate professor and, one year later, to full professor in molecular cell biology in the Faculty of Medicine at Duisburg-Essen University.
 In addition to being a researcher and a professor at the university’s Cellular Biology Institute (Institut für Zellbiologie, IFZ), he also held important administrative duties including that of Executive Director of the IFZ from 1996 to 1999 and again from 2002 to 2005, and Chairman of the Board of the Center for Medical Biotechnology from 2003 to 2005.
 During this period, he led numerous federally- and European Union-funded research consortia in Germany.
 He also acted as an evaluator for the Marie Curie training programs, as well as an advisor for the Institut national de la santé et de la recherche médicale (INSERM) and other scientific advisory boards